 A transcript of court proceedings is a verbatim record of everything said by the judge, attorneys, witnesses and others during a court hearing or trial.
 If a hearing or trial was reported by a court reporter, that court reporter is responsible for preparing a transcript of the hearing as required by law or upon request.
 Except for those transcripts prepared for the court for certain criminal matters, all other parties requesting transcripts are required to pay reporters for the preparation of transcripts at the rate prescribed by law.

-- Your name, mailing address, email address, and daytime telephone number
+3. Your contact information including your name, address, email address and daytime telephone number.

 List of Staff Court Reporters